After Life (TV series): Development

 On 9 May 2018, it was announced Netflix had given the production a series order for a first season consisting of six episodes.
 The series was created and directed by Ricky Gervais, who is also executive producer, alongside Charlie Hanson.
 On 14 January 2019, it was announced the series would premiere on 8 March 2019.
 It was further announced Duncan Hayes would serve as an additional executive producer and that Hanson would actually serve as a producer.
 On 3 April 2019, it was announced the series was renewed for a second season, which premiered on 24 April 2020.
 On 6 May 2020, the show was renewed for a third season, the first time a fiction series created by Gervais had (excluding special episodes) been extended beyond two seasons.

 Hanson was suspended from his position in the show during filming for the third season, due to eleven women saying he had committed sexual misconduct and assault against them between 2008 and 2015.
 Netflix said: "Whilst the allegations are unrelated to his time on the show, we immediately removed him from the production and referred the matter to the police."
 Gervais commented he was "shocked and appalled" to learn of the allegations, and Hanson claimed they were "demonstrably false" from the information given to him.

 Casting

 Alongside the series order announcement, it was confirmed Gervais would star in the show.
 On 5 July 2018, it was announced Penelope Wilton, David Bradley, Ashley Jensen, Tom Basden, Tony Way, David Earl, Joe Wilkinson, Kerry Godliman, Mandeep Dhillon, Jo Hartley, Roisin Conaty, and Diane Morgan had joined the cast.

 Filming

 Principal photography for the first series reportedly began by July 2018 in London.
 The series was filmed in Hampstead, Hemel Hempstead, The Royal Standard of England pub in and around Beaconsfield, and Camber Sands in East Sussex.

+Filming for the second series began in September 2019 and wrapped in January 2020.
 The third series of After Life began production in April 2021 and wrapped in June 2021.